-Opposition by undrilled population against an army had become more and more hopeless.
-On the other hand, General Gross von Schwarzhoff of Germany, who was warmly supported by Colonel Gilinsky of Russia, protested against the proposition, which in his opinion would wipe out the distinction between a popular uprising or levée en masse in a country which was in danger of invasion, and a similar uprising in a district which had already been invaded by a hostile army.
+General Den Beer Poortugael of the Netherlands also supported this view, although he called attention to the fact that operations on the part of an Chapter 1V Opposition by undrilled population against an army had become General von more and more hopeless.
+On the other hand, General Schwarzhoff Gross von Schwarzhoff of Germany, who was warmly and Colonel Gilinsky. supported by Colonel Gilinsky of Russia, protested against the proposition, which in his opinion would wipe out the distinction between a popular uprising or levée en masse in a country which was in danger of invasion, and a similar uprising in a district which had already been invaded by a hostile army.
 He claimed that he was the last to deny the rights and duties of patriotism; every one must be free to enter the army, and even civilians could organize independently.
 The most informal organization would suffice, as well as the simplest distinctive emblem.
 He considered that Article 2 in its present form was not without its dangerous omissions, in that the open carrying of arms and the having of a fixed distinctive emblem recognizable at a distance should also be required.
-While he had resolved to vote for the Article in a spirit of conciliation, "at this point, however," said the German Delegate, most emphatically, "my concessions must cease; it is absolutely impossible for me to go one step further, to follow those who speak of an absolute unlimited right of defence."
+While he had resolved to vote for the Article in a spirit of conciliation, "at this point, however," said the German Delegate, most emphatically, "my concessions must cease; it is absolutely impossible for me to go one step further. to follow those who speak of an absolute unlimited right of defence."